nv-legate/legate.core/README.md

 ```
 installdir/bin/legate --help
 ```
-In addition to running NumPy programs, you can also use Legate in an interactive mode by simply not passing any `*py` files on the command line.
+In addition to running Legate programs, you can also use Legate in an interactive mode by simply not passing any `*py` files on the command line.
 You can still request resources just as you would though with a normal file.
 Legate will still use all the resources available to it, including doing multi-node execution.